Anthony Gerrard

-Anthony Gerrard (born 6 February 1986) is a former professional footballer who played as a centre back.
+Anthony Gerrard (born 6 February 1986) is an English former professional footballer who played as a centre back.
 He made over 500 professional appearances in a career spent mainly in the English Football League, notably at Walsall where he won the 2006-07 League Two title and at Cardiff City where he was on the losing side as he faced his cousin Steven Gerrard's Liverpool side in the 2012 Football League Cup Final.
 He began his career at the Everton Academy but failed to break into their senior side.

 He qualified for the Republic of Ireland at international level through his grandparents and was capped at under-18 level.
 In July 2020 he announced his retirement from football.

 Club career

 Everton

-Born in Huyton, Merseyside, Gerrard joined the Everton Academy at age eight and appeared as captain for the youth academy at one point.
+Born in Huyton, Merseyside, Gerrard joined his boyhood club, Everton Academy at age eight and appeared as captain for the youth academy at one point.